 plt.show()

-Which output something with shape like a delta function:
+This code produces an output shaped like a delta function.

-Implement a XOR or a delta function is not important for deep learning (DL).
+Implementing an XOR or a delta function is not important for deep learning (DL).
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
-A 3-layer network can implement a hand written recognition system for numbers with an accuracy of 95+%.
-The deeper a network the more complex it is.
-For example, Microsoft ResNet (2015) for visual recognition has 151 layers.
-In many modern models, there are 10 million tunable parameters.
+A three-layer network can implement a hand written recognition system for numbers with an accuracy of 95+%.
+The deeper a network; the more complex it is.
+For example, Microsoft ResNet (2015) for visual recognition contains 151 layers.
+Many modern models include 10 million tunable parameters.
 For many AI problems, the model needed to solve the problem is very complex.
-In automous driving, we can model a policy (turn, accelerate or brake) to approximate what a human will do for what they see in front of them.
-This policy is too hard to model it analytically.
-Alterantive, with enough training data, we train a deep learning network with accuracy of a regular driver.
+In autonomous driving, we can model a policy (turn, accelerate, or brake) to approximate what a human will do based on what they see in front of them.
+This policy is too difficult to model analytically.
+Alternatively, a deep learning network can be trained well enough to approximate the accuracy of a regular driver.

-If we cannot solve a problem analytically, train a model empirically.
+If we cannot solve a problem analytically, then train a model empirically.

-Autonomus driving involves many aspects of AI.
-DL provides a model estimator that cannot be done analytically.
+Autonomous driving involves many aspects of AI.
+DL provides a model estimator that cannot be created analytically.

-Build a Linear regression model
+Build a Linear Regression Model

-Deep learning learns from training data.
+Deep learning acquires its knowledge from training data.
 We will demonstrate how Pieter learns the model parameters W W by processing training data.
-For example, Pieter wants to expand on his horizon and start online dating.
-He wants to find out the relationship between the number of online dates with the years of eductaion and the monthly income.
+For example, Pieter wants to expand his horizon and start online dating.
+He wants to determine the relationship between the number of online dates and the years of education and the monthly income.
 Pieter starts with a simple linear model as follows:

 number of dates=W 1 ∗years in school+W 2 ∗monthly income+bias number of dates=W1∗years in school+W2∗monthly income+bias

-He asks 1000 people in different communities and collects the information on their income, education and the corresponding number of online dates.
-Pieter interests in knowing how each community values the intellectual vs his humble post-doc salary.
-So even this model looks overwhemly simple, it serves its purpose.
-So the task for Pieter is to find the parameter values W and b in this model with training data collected by him.
+He surveys 1000 people in different communities and collects the information on their income, education and their number of online dates.
+Pieter wants to know how each community values intellectual versus his humble post-doc salary.
+So, even though this model looks overwhelmingly simple, it serves its purpose.
+So, the task for Pieter is to find the parameter values W and b in this model using the training data collected by him.

-This is the high-level steps:
+The steps include:

 Take the first guess on W and b.